zackspica/zackspica.github/_posts/2018-12-18-a-cartopy-example.md

     if i < 301: plt.scatter(sta.lon, sta.lat, transform=ccrs.Geodetic(),color='k',s=1)
 ```

 That's it.
 Now let's try to add to outline of California out of the main plot to better locate where Stanford University is.
 Although it sounds simple it took me quiet a long time to figure out which file to download and how to deal with it.
-I got inspired by [this tuto](https://scitools.org.uk/cartopy/docs/v0.15/examples/hurricane_katrina.html).
+I got inspired by [this caropy tuto](https://scitools.org.uk/cartopy/docs/v0.15/examples/hurricane_katrina.html).

 ```py
 ax2 = fig.add_axes([0.75,.13,.25,.25], projection=ccrs.Mercator())